 Animals.
 The keeping of any dog or other animal which, by causing frequent or long continued barking or other noise, shall disturb the comfort or repose of any persons in the vicinity.

 Schools, courts, churches and hospitals.
 The creation of any excessive noise on any street adjacent to any school, institution of learning, church or court while the same are in use or adjacent to any hospital, which unreasonably interferes with the workings of such institution or which disturbs or unduly annoys patients in the hospital, provided that conspicuous signs are displayed in such streets indicating that the same is a school, hospital or court street.

 Hawkers and peddlers.
 The shouting, yelling and crying of peddlers, hawkers and vendors which disturbs the peace and quiet of the neighborhood.

-Any person violating or failing to comply with the provisions of this Article or with any order or direction lawfully given hereunder shall be liable to a penalty not exceeding five thousand dollars ($5,000.) or imprisonment for a period not in excess of fifteen (15) days, or both.
+Any person violating or failing to comply with the provisions of this article or with any order or direction lawfully given hereunder shall be liable to a penalty not exceeding $5,000 or imprisonment for a period not in excess of 15 days, or both.